ConfluxHQ/software-delivery-assessment/README.md

 ### Timings

-Each team assessment runs for 2-3 hours, and the facilitator will run the team through 8 sets of questions:
+Each team assessment runs for around 3 hours, and the facilitator will run the team through 9 sets of questions:

 1. Team health check - **35 mins**
 2. Deployment health check - **10 mins**